hbrc-fpga-class/class-material/hbafpga_talk.md

   * The upper 4 bits select the desired peripheral slot.
 There are 16 possible slots.
   * The lower 8 bits select the desired peripheral register.
 There are 256 possible registers.

+* __Note__: To receive a byte from the FPGA the Pi must send a dummy byte.
+* The serial interface is full duplex.

 ---

 # Write Protocol